Sustainable Packaging Trends

 Bare Minimum Packaging

-Amazon is another company that is striving to be sustainable and has found that reducing packaging can actually add value to the consumers.
-Customers now have the option to choose “frustration free packaging” when choosing a shipping method.
-Frustration free packaging helps reduce waste by shipping a product in the absolute bare minimal packaging required to get from point A to point B successfully.
+Reducing packaging components or “minimizing” can be a powerful design strategy that improves user experience.
+Amazon has found that reducing packaging can actually add value to the consumer experience.
+Customers now have the option to choose “frustration-free packaging” when selecting a shipping method.
+Frustration-free packaging helps reduce waste by shipping a product with the least amount of packaging possible required to get from point A to point B successfully.
 This has been a big hit for Amazon customers and for the company as a whole.
-Since the start of this program, Amazon has certified over 200,000 items that are available to ship frustration free.
+Since the start of this program, Amazon has certified over 200,000 items that are available to ship frustration-free.

-2016 saw some dominant brands make major strides towards light weighting their packaging.
-Light weighting is a technique that focuses on decreasing packaging weight, which reduces material usage and lowers costs throughout the supply chain.
+2016 saw some dominant brands make major strides towards light-weighting their packaging.
+Light weighting is a technique that focuses on decreasing packaging weight, reduced material usage, and lower costs throughout the supply chain.
 One company that has used this technique very effectively is Coca-Cola.
-Here are some of the things that Coca-Cola is doing to help reduce resources used in packaging:
+Here are some of the strategies that Coca-Cola has used to lightweight package designs:

-- Trimmed the weight 20-ounce PET plastic bottle by more than 25 percent
+- Trimmed the weight of 20-ounce PET plastic bottle by more than 25 percent

-- Shaved 30 percent from the weight of our 12-ounce aluminum can
+- Shaved 30 percent from the weight of 12-ounce aluminum cans

-- Lightened our 8-ounce glass bottle by more than 50 percent.
+- Lightened 8-ounce glass bottles by more than 50 percent

-When exploring light weighting options, it is important to remember to balance the environmental impact with consumer experience of the packaging.
+When exploring light-weighting options, it is important to remember to balance the environmental impact with the consumer experience of the packaging.